ibm-cloud-docs/power-iaas/instance_metadata_pvs.md

 ```
 {: codeblock}

 The response includes details about the VSI.
-For more information, see the [{{site.data.keyword.powerSys_notm}} Metadata API](/apidocs/power-cloud-metadata) reference.
+For more information, see the [Retrieves information for the calling Virtual Server Instance (VSI)](/docs/apis/power-cloud-metadata-identity#get-metadata-v1-instance).